security

 - Why Traditional Threat Modeling Breaks Down in Generative AI Systems

-Argues that probabilistic behavior, distributional risk, and system composability invalidate core assumptions of classical threat modeling for generative AI.
+Probabilistic behavior, distributional risk, and system composability invalidate core assumptions of classical threat modeling for generative AI.